 Let’s get into some of the wood staining misunderstandings and misconceptions.
 Stains do not protect your wood signs, they color them.
 Of all the information I have researched these were some of the biggest.

-Protection – Stains do not provide protection and is a misconception.
+Protection – Stains do not provide protection and are a misconception.
 Wood Stains provide color only and enhance the appearance of the wood to bring out its natural grains.
 There are products out which claim to have protection capability mixed in with the ability to stain.

 I would ensure you carefully read the manufactures instructions and test to ensure it provides the outcome you desire.
 Additionally, ensure the product you pick matches your project for exterior or interior applications.